issamsisbane/garden/knowledge/Openshift - Image Stream.md

-An Image Stream allow to facilitate the update of images inside [[Openshift]] Containers.
+An Image Stream allow to facilitate the update of images inside [[3 - GARDEN/knowledge/Openshift]] Containers.

 Indeed, inside our container, we will reference an image stream.
 The image stream contains the following :
 ``` yaml